Linuxable/capstone/README.md

 ## Project Requirements

 The requirements are Google Colab and the python libraries mentioned in the requirements.txt file.
-If any library is not found by Colab add the line '!pip install x', whith x being the missing library.
+If any library is not found by Colab add the line '!pip install x', with x being the missing library.

 ## Results